 There are many members of the Sinharaja guide association, who are primarily young people from the nearby villages.
 They are providing guided village tours and jungle trekking to the travellers.
-Seerendipity tours always use the service of these young village boys who are very knowledgeable on the Faun and Flora of Sinharaja.
+Seerendipity tours always use the service of these young village boys who are very knowledgeable on the Fauna and Flora of Sinharaja.
 These young boys are well trained to be rainforest guides through the projects and seminars sponsored by government and non-governmental organizations.

 Access to the forest

-There are 2 access points to the Sinharaja forest, Kudawa Sinharaja forest entrance and Pitadeniya entrance.
+There are 2 access points to the Sinharaja forest, Kudawa Sinharaja rain forest entrance and Pitadeniya entrance.
 Kudawa forest office is situated north of Kalwana about 120 kilometres from Colombo and the Pitadeniya entrance is located south of Deniyaya and Mediripitya about 180km from Colombo.
 Entrance ticket and guiding service can be obtained at the entrance for a fee and it is required.

-The extent of Sinharaja forest
+The extent of Sinharaja rain forest

-The Sinharaja forest is estimated to be 13 miles or 21 kilometres and it is only 7 kilometres or 4.3 miles along the north-south axis.
-Sinharaja is the most valuable forest patch in the island and harbours the most number of endemic fauna and flora species in Sri Lanka.
-Sinharaja forest has a large collection of trees, plants and animals, facts and figures about the vastness of the fauna and flora of Sinharaja are still not known to the world.
-But undoubtedly Sinharaja forest records the highest bio-diversity among all forests in Sri Lanka and it is a valuable repository of natural wealth.
+The Sinharaja rain forest is estimated to be 13 miles or 21 kilometres and it is only 7 kilometres or 4.3 miles along the north-south axis.
+Sinharaja rain forest is the most valuable forest patch in the island and harbours the most number of endemic fauna and flora species in Sri Lanka.
+Sinharaja rain forest has a large collection of trees, plants and animals, facts and figures about the vastness of the fauna and flora of Sinharaja are still not known to the world.
+But undoubtedly Sinharaja rain forest records the highest bio-diversity among all forests in Sri Lanka and it is a valuable repository of natural wealth.

 There had been several exploration missions in the forest, but due to the biological complexity, no one has been able to ascertain the true value of the forest so far.
 A complete study of the forest cannot be fulfilled within a few days.
 Due to the vastness of the diversity, it may take even a lifetime to complete the exploration of the ferns, trees, and the creatures and reveal the secret of this forest patch.

-Bio-diversity of Sinharaja forest
+Bio-diversity of Sinharaja rain forest

 Characteristics of flora species found in Sinharaja are similar to the vegetation of wet evergreen rain forests.
 Rainfall in the forest measured to be over 5000 mm per annum and it is a region with high humidity all the time.
 It is estimated that endemism among the fauna and flora is to be to a very high degree.
 The vegetation density of the reserve estimated to be very high compared to other forests in the island.

 Amount of shrubs, herbs, trees and seedlings estimated to be around 240,000 per hectare.
 Ninety-five per cent of flora comprised of individuals and can be observed in the ground layer, which is less than one meter in height.
 Sinharaja is recorded a large number of lianas which around 30 cm in height.
 Estimated density of lianas in the reserve is six to seven hundred per hectare.
 Sinharaja is inhabited by many species of animals in the country and it is the home for a large number of endemic fauna species.
-There is a very high endemism among the fish, butterflies, reptiles, amphibians and mammals in the reserve.
+There is very high endemism among the fish, butterflies, reptiles, amphibians and mammals in the reserve.